-Early tourism in New Zealand was encouraged by the development of ocean-going steamships in the mid-19th century, the opening of the Suez Canal in 1869, and the Duke of Edinburgh Prince Alfred’s visit to New Zealand in 1870.
-The first tourists were wealthy travellers from Britain or the United States who were likely to be making New Zealand part of a six-month grand tour of the world.
+Early tourism in New Zealand was encouraged by the development of ocean-going steamships in the mid-19th century, the opening of the Suez Canal in 1869, and the visit to New Zealand of Prince Alfred, the Duke of Edinburgh, in 1870.
+The first tourists were wealthy travellers from Britain and the United States, many of them stopping over during a six-month grand tour of the world.

 In 1882 Thorpe Talbot published the first tourist guidebook to New Zealand, The new guide to the lakes and hot springs; and, A month in hot water.